AbhiK002/blappy-fird/README.md

     - else, call `self.increment_scoreboard()` to increase the score

 ### 30. `keep_checking_if_player_lost(self)`
-  - this is a recursive method that run in its own thread
+  - this is a recursive method that runs in its own thread
   - it has two purposes:
     - check if player lost
     - increase score if player passed a pillar